The ashbearer smears my forehead

 Finally, some images about clothes and me, ceremonial sort of clothes (I refuse to use the word vestments!): A crocheted, black shawl with colourful, circular ‘medallions’.
 I put it on.
 As soon as it touches my shoulders, the garment becomes pure, gleaming white.
 The words “hope” and “blood” appear.

 I sit with the images in silence and stillness, “waiting in the Light” for some clarity of their meaning for my life.
 I don’t get anything much, though the events of Ash Wednesday connect up with the vision, in a way (events in both Anglican and Quaker worlds).
 Is it a vision of my ‘inner priestly vestment’?
-I say I believe in the priesthood of all believers, but I squirm at this possibility (being a priest) as I write these words.
-Or is it something yet to be revealed on the Lenten and Easter road - hope, blood, becoming purified?
+I say I believe in the priesthood of all believers, but, in truth, I squirm at this possibility myself (being a priest, a friend of God, one who mediates God), although also knowing it, on some level, to be simply true.

 For now, I want to observe that going within, sometimes, takes us deeply within - to the world of soul - where we are much less aware (or perhaps even quite unaware) of the phenomenal world around us.

 As the light illuminates and activates your conscience it will…let you see things that can’t be seen [by the physical eye], but can be seen by the invisible [source of seeing] within you…And this invisible [source of seeing] is the light inside you, which you have been given a portion of by the one who is invisible.
 This will let you see your heart.
-(4)
+(7)

 I would also like to simply note that the inner world is deeply symbolic in character.
 This doesn’t mean it is unreal, but to treat it as either literally true or complete frothy nonsense won’t get us very far.
 We need to cultivate our capacity to receive and handle symbolism, which modern Christianity, of all theological stripes, isn’t very good at.
 The Quaker tradition, despite Fox’s own innate capacity to work with inner symbols, has generally disregarded - and often fulminated against - symbolic liturgy and wisdom.